 You've done all the work of creating your store's complete inventory of products.
 You've carefully mapped out every product name and weight, and even laid out specifics like set-up costs.
 The problem?
 They're not in your Volusion store.

-Thankfully, that can be easily remedied by utilizing your store's Import/Export capability.
+Thankfully, that can be easily remedied using your store's Import/Export capability.
 With this feature, you'll be able to easily add or edit products in bulk, saving you time and getting you that much closer to completing your store.

 Here's how you import products in bulk:

-Note: If a field is listed in the Virtual Columns box, you can export that information out, but you won't be able to import it back in.
+Note: If a field is listed in the Virtual Columns box, you can export that information, but you won't be able to import it back in.
 That means when it comes to importing your products for the first time, it's best not to check any of these fields.

 From here, things are easy.
 Simply delete the dummy product's information and fill in your desired product information.
 For every new product you'd like to import, fill in another row.